Aliases for SLC29A2 Gene

 - Hydrophobic Nucleolar Protein, 36 KDa 3 4

 - Delayed-Early Response Protein 12 3 4

 - 36 KDa Nucleolar Protein HNP36 3 4

 External Ids for SLC29A2 Gene

 The uptake of nucleosides by transporters, such as SLC29A2, is essential for nucleotide synthesis by salvage pathways in cells that lack de novo biosynthetic pathways.
 Nucleoside transport also plays a key role in the regulation of many physiologic processes through its effect on adenosine concentration at the cell surface (Griffiths et al., 1997 [PubMed 9396714]).[supplied by OMIM, Nov 2008]

 GeneCards Summary for SLC29A2 Gene

 SLC29A2 (Solute Carrier Family 29 Member 2) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and One carbon pool by folate.
+Diseases associated with SLC29A2 include Chronic Lymphocytic Leukemia.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Thiopurine Pathway, Pharmacokinetics/Pharmacodynamics.
 GO annotations related to this gene include nucleoside transmembrane transporter activity.
-An important paralog of this gene is SLC29A3.
+An important paralog of this gene is SLC29A1.